What is a Reserve Currency?

 Reserve Currency from Bretton Woods to China's Yuan

-In this article, we will take a look at the history and future of reserve currencies, as well as how these currencies impact monetary policies around the world.
+The history and future of reserve currencies is an interesting chronology.
+Important, as well; as these currencies impact monetary policies and trade around the globe.

 Reserve Currency History and Future

-The U.S. dollar replaced the British pound sterling as the world's premier reserve currency circa 1945 in accordance with the Bretton Woods agreements.
-At the time, the U.S. dollar was the currency with the greatest purchasing power and the only currency backed by gold (although this backing was eliminated in 1973 in a controversial decision), while the U.S. had become a leading world power.
+The U.S. dollar replaced the British pound sterling as the world's premier reserve currency circa 1945 in accordance with the Bretton Woods agreements, formalizing global acknowledgment of the U.S.'s status as a leading world power.
+At the time, the U.S. dollar was the currency with the greatest purchasing power and the only currency backed by gold.

 The popularity of reserve currencies is a function of their stability and reputation.
 For example, the Chinese yuan hasn't taken off as a major reserve currency due to concerns over a sudden devaluation that could send their value lower.
 The same is true for the euro following the sovereign debt crisis in 2009 and the immigration crisis in 2016-17.
 These issues have led to concerns over currency volatility, which has kept the U.S. dollar as the most popular reserve currency.